Using Emotion Nouns

-In these challenging circumstances I suggested that the existing ESOP offering terms would be
+In these challenging circumstances Ted and I agreed that the existing ESOP offering terms would be

-more attractive to employees if the offering document were to include a social
+more attractive to employees if the offering document were to include what would amount to a social

-contract binding employees and their leaders more closely in explicitly described shared aspirations.
-Such a contract could become
+contract drawing employees and their leaders more closely into explicitly shared aspirations.
+I

-toward which Authentix clients and their coaches could both aspire in our relationships, I anticipated
+relationship skills toward which Authentix clients and their coaches, both, could aspire in our

-adopting defined value disciplines as an aspiration toward which all could work.
+disciplines as an aspiration toward which all would work in his or her own way.
 I also suggested we

 start with the eight value-discipline definitions adopted in Authentix coaching engagements.